 Even though Avaya is progressing through chapter 11 fairly quickly, competitors aren’t standing still!
 The past 10 months have been unusually dynamic in the call center industry:

-- Amazon entered call center game with Connect, unveiling it with a massive booth at Call Center Week.
+- Amazon entered the call center game with Connect, unveiling it with a massive booth at Call Center Week.
 This is especially significant when you consider that other cloud-based call centers use Amazon’s AWS as their infrastructure: InIn/Genesys, Talkdesk, InContact and even Avaya.
 (If you think that selling call center service is strangely peripheral to Amazon’s core business, read Why Amazon is Eating the World by @zackkanter.)

 - Mitel bought Shoretel.